Arthurigorr/Ruido/README.md

 ## Examples:

-To illustrate the package's use, we are going to use the recordings available at: <https://zenodo.org/records/17243660>
+To illustrate the package's use, we are going to use the recordings available at: <https://zenodo.org/records/17243660>.
-Use <https://zenodo.org/records/17575795> to use lighter recordings.
+<br>Use <https://zenodo.org/records/17575795> to use lighter recordings.

 If you wish to temporary download the files using R to follow the examples, run: